Experimental Validation of Reflective Near-Field Beamfocusing using a b-bit RIS: Near-Field Beamfocusing with a -bit RIS

 \subsection{Depth of Beamfocusing}

-We will now characterize the shape of the beam reflected from the RIS, especially in the near-field, where the depth can be finite.
-Suppose the RIS is configured to focus its reflected signal at a point in the correct direction, but at a different focal distance $F$ as illustrated in Fig.~\ref{focusing_example}.
-We want to quantify the resulting loss in channel gain.
+We will now characterize the shape of the beam reflected from the RIS, especially in the radiative near-field, where the depth can be finite.
+Suppose the RIS is configured to focus its reflected signal on a point in the correct direction, but at a different focal distance $F$ as illustrated in Fig.~\ref{focusing_example}.
+We want to quantify the resulting loss in channel gain analytically.

 To this end, suppose the RIS configuration is selected as in \eqref{eq:phi_n_errors} but with $d_{\textrm{r}}$ replaced by $F$, so the channel gain becomes

 where we call $G(F,d_{\textrm{r}})$ the \emph{array gain function}.
 To evaluate it, we consider the first-order Taylor approximation of \eqref{eq:d_n}: